| Isla Mujeres Hyperbaric Chamber |

 friends, Sue Lo and Len Sacks, we discovered that Len was undergoing

-a series of treatments for a shattered humerus bone, that involved
+a series of treatments for a shattered humerus bone, which involved

 twenty visits to the local facility.
 “Really?
 How does that